Write Better Headlines Using Literary Devices [With Examples]

 For example, “Time is a thief.”
 This metaphor suggests that time steals moments from our lives, creating a deeper understanding of how time passes.

-The headline of this sustainability section on the Red Bull website is an excellent example of using metaphor to highlight the importance of recycling.
+The headline of this sustainability section on the Red Bull website is an excellent example of using a metaphor to highlight the importance of recycling.

 redbull website metaphor headline example